Irish Republican Army: Overview of the IRAs

 The playwright and former IRA member Brendan Behan once said that the first issue on any Irish organisation's agenda was "the split".
 For the IRA, that has often been the case.
 The first split came after the Anglo-Irish Treaty in 1921, with supporters of the Treaty forming the nucleus of the National Army of the newly created Irish Free State, while the anti-treaty forces continued to use the name Irish Republican Army.
-After the end of the Irish Civil War (1922–23), the IRA was around in one form or another for forty years, when it split into the Official IRA and the Provisional IRA in 1969.
+After the end of the Irish Civil War (1922–23), the IRA experienced varying relevancy and success.
+In 1969 the IRA split into the Official IRA and the Provisional IRA.
 The latter then had its own breakaways, namely the Real IRA and the Continuity IRA, each claiming to be the true successor of the Army of the Irish Republic.